cs3org/OCM-API/IETF-OCM-MLS.md

 ({{servers-federation-groups}}) the object carries a `federationId` field, and a `serverUrl` field wherever the federated-group form carries `userId`; for a federated group of users it carries no `federationId`.
-A recipient MUST reject a notification whose `mlsGroupId` and `federationId`, where both are present, do not resolve to the same group it knows, and MUST reject one that carries both `userId` and `serverUrl`.  `MLS_APPLICATION` is not used for Servers Federation groups, as neither File Keys nor per-server transport credentials are distributed within them.
+A recipient MUST reject a notification when both `mlsGroupId` and `federationId` are present, and MUST similarly reject one that carries both `userId` and `serverUrl`.

 Since `MLS_PROPOSAL` is delivered only to Admin Servers and never broadcast to other Member Servers, Member Servers never observe pending